 The ELED programme engages students in a variety of teaching and learning activities.
 Besides lectures and tutorials, there are case study analysis, critique of recorded lessons and micro-teaching.
 The laboratory-based learning is complemented by field experience gained via school visits, school attachment, and lesson observation and teaching practice.

 A variety of pre-Teaching Practice experiences will be organized in the first three years of study.
 In the fourth and final years, a total of 14 weeks of Teaching Practicum in primary and secondary schools will be arranged for students to conduct English teaching in local schools or international schools.
-Suki Wong, who graduated in 2019, mentioned, ‘Being a teacher in Hong Kong is never easy.
+Wayne Yip, who graduated in 2019, mentioned, ‘Being a teacher in Hong Kong is never easy.
 However, with the theoretical knowledge and practical experience offered by a variety of courses as well as different guidelines and advice given by our professors, I am capable of facing all the unseen challenges.’
 He also considered the connections with various local primary and secondary schools as one of the most invaluable yet underrated aspects of the programme.

 If you are interested in building solid and sound English knowledge and teaching skills to serve the community, and are prepared to take up challenges in the workplace, ELED is for you.